Jewish Student Life

 Professor Rabbi Michael Cohen, Professor Feryaz Ocakli, Israeli entrepreneur and negotiator

-Gershon Baskin, and West Bank non-violent activist Ali Abu Awwad.
-There have also
+Gershon Baskin and West Bank nonviolent activist Ali Abu Awwad.
+There have also been

 campus groups.
 The Northeastern New York Jewish Federation helps to support many of

-our programs and we work closely with local Jewish congreagations on projects such
+our programs, and we work closely with local Jewish congregations on projects such

 as the Jewish Cultural Festival each summer.
-During the Festival we have hosted programs
+During the festival, the office has hosted

-Project, Letters to Sala, and Cantor Micha'el Esformes.
-We have had guest speakers
+Mitzvah Project, Letters to Sala, and Cantor Micha'el Esformes.
+We have had guest

-on Kabbalah, Judaism and the environment, and eco-Kosher practice.
-Other collaborations
+speakers on Kabbalah, Judaism and the environment, and eco-Kosher practice.
+Other

-with local temples and churches have included a screening of the film Paperclips and
+collaborations with local temples and churches have included a screening of the film

-the theater program Letters to Anne and Martin.
-Students have especially enjoyed participating
+Paperclips and the theater program Letters to Anne and Martin.
+Students have especially enjoyed participating in a bread and Torah workshop with

-Over the pase years we have sponsored several Tikkun Olam programs and co-sponsored projects with other student clubs.
-In addition to the Holidaypalooza fundraiser mentioned above we have held bone marrow drives through Be the Match, joined in disaster relief efforts with Temple Sinai, and organized drives for food pantries and local shelters.
+Over the past years, the office has sponsored several Tikkun Olam programs and co-sponsored projects with other student clubs.
+In addition to the Holidaypalooza fundraiser mentioned above, the office has held bone-marrow drives through Be the Match, joined in disaster relief efforts with Temple Sinai and organized drives for food pantries and local shelters.